 Economy and living standards in the United Arab Emirates

 The UAE is extremely wealthy.
 Because the number of citizens is so low, and because there are very few government benefits available to non-citizens, poverty within the local population exists.
 However, this isn’t very common.
 In fact, the GDP per capita is nearly $41,000.
 The UAE’s currency is the Emirati dirham and it is tied to the US dollar; therefore, it stays very stable.
 Although the cost of goods does tend to rise over time, the changes usually stay within a normal range.

 The standard of living for local Emiratis and high-income expats is high.
 As long as your expenses aren’t too high, you should be able to comfortably afford necessities (housing, gas, car, and other bills) as well as luxuries (house help, eating out, and pursuing hobbies and activities).
 The amount that you will be spending and saving each month varies significantly between the Emirates; Dubai being the most expensive, followed by Abu Dhabi.
 That said, most expats in the UAE find that, if they want to, they can add significantly to their savings account during their tenure.

 People and society

 The UAE has a population of 9.7 million and people from every corner of the globe live within its borders.
 Like most Gulf countries, expatriates (88%) outnumber local citizens (12%) and you are just as likely to hear Arabic as Hindi, English as Tagalog.
-Although Islam is the national religion, nearly 10% of the population is Christian and practicing other religions is legal, and there are Christian, Hindu, and Sikh communities in the country.
+Although Islam is the national religion, nearly 10% of the population is Christian.
+Practicing other religions is legal, and there are Christian, Hindu, and Sikh communities in the country.